The fraction and kinematics of broad absorption line quasars across cosmic time: BAL quasar fraction

 \section{BAL quasar fraction}

 Figure \ref{fig:fbal-z} shows the evolution of the BAL quasar fraction across a cosmic time interval of about $2.3$ Gyr, corresponding to the redshift range $2.1<z<6.6$ probed by our sample.
 We find the BAL fraction to be almost constant at $z\lesssim4.5$ with a median value of $\sim20$ \%.
-This is in agreement with the fraction calculated for the $2.1<z<5.0$ sample in \cite{Bischetti22} and with previous studies focusing on rest-frame optical bright quasars with similar redshift \citep{Dai08, Maddox08}.
 The oscillations around this value are likely due to the SDSS quasar selection systematics, affecting differently BAL and non-BAL quasars as a function of redshift, that are minimised but not totally removed by our sample selection (Sect. \ref{subsec:selection}).
 Indeed, BAL quasars are expected to be less-efficiently selected than non-BALs at $z<2.5$, more efficiently selected at $2.6<z<3.1$, while no significant difference in the selection efficiency is predicted for $3.1<z<3.5$ \citep{Reichard03}.
 The BAL fraction is instead significantly higher at $z\gtrsim6$, by a factor of about 2.5 \citep{Bischetti22}.
 The lack of data at $z\sim5$ does not allow us to assess whether the decrease in the BAL fraction at $z<6$ is smooth, consistently with secular evolution of the BH accretion properties, or whether it rapidly drops after $z\sim6$, due to efficient BH feedback at early epochs (see Sect. \ref{subsec:evolution}).